Generali’s global action against Covid-19

 In addition to this, several of our Business Units have developed special initiatives to assist our people and customers:

-- Generali Switzerland took actions against people isolation with the initiative “heroes against loneliness”; it includes phone calls made by employees and agents to clients belonging to risk groups to enquire about their wellbeing, the creation of a landing page where people can register and be connected to each other, and the possibility for associations, companies and NGOs to get involved.
+- Generali Switzerland took action against people’s isolation with the initiative “heroes against loneliness”; it includes phone calls made by employees and agents to clients belonging to risk groups to enquire about their wellbeing, the creation of a landing page where people can register and be connected to each other, and the possibility for associations, companies and NGOs to get involved.

-- In Greece, action was taken to extend the renewal notice period by 30 days for all Protection - open for sale - products; moreover, the business unit decided to waiver the exception of pandemic in case of Covid-19 infection for existing policy holders, while offering daily hospital allowance coverage and death reimbursement.
+- In Greece, the business unit decided to waiver the exception of pandemic in case of Covid-19 infection for existing policy holders, while offering daily hospital allowance coverage and death reimbursement.

 - In Turkey, an online service is being developed to provide customers with free advice and consultations with certified personal trainers, chefs and dieticians, in addition to discounts for grocery home delivery and free Netflix and Spotify subscriptions.

-- In the Czech Republic, thanks to the financial support from Generali Investments CEE amounting to CZK 1.5 million, Good Will Committee – Olga Havlová Foundation established the Senior Support Fund.
+- In the Czech Republic, Česká pojišťovna's clients who are healthcare professionals and have insured property, car or life insurance were automatically insured for Coronavirus infection as of 1 May for three months and covered from the risk of hospitalization and death.
+Generali Česká pojišťovna has also collaborated with the Czech Nurses Association for the campaign “Pomáháme sestřičkám” (Helping nurses), offering life insurance, help and mental support to the healthcare professionals who are at the forefront of efforts to face the emergency.
+Moreover, thanks to the financial support from Generali Investments CEE amounting to CZK 1.5 million, Good Will Committee – Olga Havlová Foundation established the Senior Support Fund.
 The program aims to support field social services designed especially for seniors so that they do not stay at home in isolation without food, medication, and medical assistance.
-Moreover, Generali Česká pojišťovna has collaborated with the Czech Nurses Association for the campaign “Pomáháme sestřičkám” (Helping nurses), which aims at providing help and mental support to the healthcare professionals who are at the forefront of efforts to face the emergency.
 Generali has also joined the nation-wide campaign #ChránímTebe (#ProtectingYou) in which celebrities inform the public about the importance of prevention and the need to use protective masks.

 - In Hong Kong, a coronavirus coverage was offered to business partners and customers (as a complementary coverage to a number of life insurance plans), consisting of hospital cash benefits and additional death benefits.

 - Generali China Insurance was the first to develop a Covid-19 protection policy for employees of small and medium-sized enterprises in the country, in collaboration with its partner Nanyan InsurTech.
 Other initiatives have followed, including the extension of existing insurance plans for both individuals and SMEs and a donation to charity foundations to support medical treatment and provide protective gear in severely affected areas.
-Generali China Insurance Insurance decided to offer an insurance to all Chinese Medical Experts in Italy, to fully protect their safety and healthy.
-In cooperation with Europ Assistance Italy, Generali Concierge Services, has also been activated a 24/7 dedicated hotline.
-The phone assistance that is offered with customized support services let the doctors to receive the help they need.
+Generali China Insurance also decided to offer an insurance to all Chinese Medical Experts in Italy, to fully protect their safety and healthy.
+In cooperation with Europ Assistance Italy, Generali Concierge Services, a 24/7 dedicated hotline was also activated.
+The phone assistance that is offered with customized support services to provide doctors with the help they need.

 Further initiatives to support all Group employees, partners and customers are still being developed, testifying to our commitment to leveraging on our expertise to protect our people and face today’s challenges together.